- Insurance is an affordable way to protect yourself and your family against risks - like a large financial loss

 - Insurance coverage should be reviewed periodically and adjusted with every major life milestone

-Insurance is more than protection.
-It’s peace of mind.
-While it protects you, your family, and your property (like your home and car) from the risk of a large financial loss, it also allows you to know that if the unexpected happens your family will be OK financially.
+Insurance is more than protection; it's peace of mind.
+While it protects you, your family, and your property (like your home and car) from the risk of a large financial loss, it also assures that if the unexpected happens, your family will be financially safe.

-And while insurance won’t make you a hit at your next cocktail party, it will help you sleep better at night knowing that you have a plan in place to protect the people you love.
-The good news is that insurance is a simple and cost effective way to take the risk of a large financial loss that your family faces and to transfer it to an insurance company.
+And while insurance won't make you a hit at your next cocktail party, it will help you sleep better at night, knowing that you have a plan in place to protect the people you love.
+The good news is that insurance is a simple and cost-effective way to take the risk of a large financial loss your family faces and transfer it to an insurance company.

 Here's what you need to know about four essential insurance policies you need to keep your family safe and sound.

 The amount of insurance that is right for you is a very personal matter.
-The type of insurance and the amount of coverage depends on:
+The type of insurance and the amount of coverage depends on the following:

 - Your family situation

 - The things you own, like your home or cars